Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ### The Charmer and The Professional

 In his interpersonal relationships and public persona, Calacanis often displays the charm and diplomacy associated with Threes.
-He manages to create an impression, whether it's through his assertive statements on Twitter or the charisma he displays in his podcast.
+He manages to create an impression, whether it's through his assertive statements on Twitter or the charisma he says in his podcast.

 A Three with a Two-Wing, often called "The Charmer," is known for its warmth, ambition, and people-pleasing tendencies.
-While a Three with a Four-Wing, termed "The Professional," balances their dreams with a sense of individualism and introspection.
+Meanwhile, a Three with a Four-Wing, termed "The Professional," balances their dreams with individualism and introspection.
 Calacanis seems to oscillate between these two sides, embodying the outgoing charisma of a "Charmer" and the professional composure of a "Professional."
 Nowhere is this more evident than in how he describes building his network.

 <div class="iframe-container">
 <iframe width="100%" height="315"